arcus/education_modules/statistical_tests/statistical_tests.md

 When deciding what statistical test to run, there are a couple key considerations:

 1. Do you have distinct outcome variables vs. predictor variables, or are you just measuring relationships?
 2. Are your variables continuous or categorical?
-(For more on this distinction, see [this Kahn Academy video](https://www.khanacademy.org/math/statistics-probability/random-variables-stats-library/random-variables-discrete/v/discrete-and-continuous-random-variables))
+(For more on this distinction, see [this Khan Academy video](https://www.khanacademy.org/math/statistics-probability/random-variables-stats-library/random-variables-discrete/v/discrete-and-continuous-random-variables))
 3. If you have outcome variables, is it just one variable or do you have multiple outcomes?
 4. Can you make [the assumptions of the General Linear Model (GLM)](https://www.theanalysisfactor.com/assumptions-of-linear-models/)?